Causes of HAE

 Hereditary Angioedema Triggers

-- Typical attacks last about 1-3 days.
+- Typical attacks last about one to three days.

 - If your child develops an acute attack, contact your doctor or go to the emergency room.